 Yes, as long as you remain consistently registered as a SJU student you may keep the laptop to use over the Summer and Winter breaks.

-Upon graduation from St. John’s University with a Bachelor’s Degree, ownership of the laptop is transferred to the student, and is no longer eligible for support from SJU, even if you are continuing to take courses as a graduate level student.
+Upon graduation from St. John’s University with a Bachelor’s Degree, or upon completion of the 8th semester - whichever comes first, ownership of the laptop is transferred to the student, and is no longer eligible for support from SJU, even if you are continuing to take courses as a graduate level student.
 Please see the ACI portion of our Computer Network Use Policy.

 The University will be able to issue you the same model that you had when you returned your laptop.
 Students are eligible to pick their laptop up once they are registered for a minimum of 12 credits, or have a letter from the dean that stating that your last semester is less than 12 credits.
 If you did not come to pick it up during that time, or did not re-register for classes, a student will have 6 months from the date that their degree is conferred in order to pick up a laptop.
 After 6 months past the date of degree conferral, you will no longer be eligible to be re-issued a replacement laptop.